News

 Photo: Creative Commons.

-Politicians want to consolidate the role of electric cars on the streets of Europe.
-That is why the EU wants to invest in sustainable driving to achieve its emissions targets by 2030 – by building charging points every six miles in Member States.
+Politicians aim to solidify the role of electric cars on Europe's roads.
+Therefore, the EU wants to invest in sustainable driving to achieve the emission targets by 2030 – by building charging stations every sixth mile in member countries.

-It's going to be expensive.
-But it's economical in the long run.
+It will be expensive.
+But economically viable in the long run.

-This is how the debate between the 'yes' and 'no' voters sounds to the latest EU proposal, which will encourage residents of Member States to run fossil-free.
-The proposal involves the construction of charging points where there may be a maximum of 60 kilometres between each charging point at important transport routes.
+This is the debate between the proponents and opponents of the latest EU proposal, which aims to encourage residents in member countries to drive fossil-free.
+The proposal involves the construction of charging stations with a maximum distance of 60 kilometers between each charging point on important transport routes.

-The target is to have 3.5 million charging stations in the EU by 2030 and a capacity of at least one kilowatt per registered electric car.
-But Infrastructure Minister Tomas Eneroth (S) speaks in Brussels with some skepticism about the proposal.
+The goal is to have 3.5 million charging stations within the EU by 2030 and a capacity of at least one kilowatt per registered electric car.
+However, Infrastructure Minister Tomas Eneroth (S) expresses some skepticism about the proposal in Brussels.

-Decisions on the matter will not happen too soon, but Eneroth wants member states to act on their own accord.
+A decision on the matter will not be made too soon, but Eneroth wants to see member countries act on their own accord.

-The EU will have reduced its emissions by at least 55% by 2030, which is a goal nicknamed "fit for 55".
-This is in comparison with the 1990 levels and it shall apply to land transport, air and ship.
+The EU must have reduced its emissions by at least 55 percent by 2030, which is a target nicknamed "fit for 55".
+This is in comparison to 1990 levels and will be applied to land transport, aviation and shipping.

 Back to News